Lilo & Stitch (2025 film): Casting

 Since the announcement of the film's development, it was speculated that the original film's co-writer/co-director, Chris Sanders, would reprise his role as the voice of Stitch in the remake.
 Sanders stated in a September 2022 interview that Disney had not yet approached him on reprising the role at the time, although he would be open to returning to voice his creation.

 It was reported in November 2022 that a casting call had been issued for the film.
 The initial casting call was later tweeted on November 22 by the Coalition of Asian Pacifics in Entertainment.

 In February 2023, Zach Galifianakis joined the cast in a then-unspecified role.
 While TheWrap reported at the time that he would voice Pleakley, The Hollywood Reporter wrote in April 2023 that Galifianakis had officially signed on to be voicing Dr. Jumba Jookiba.
 In late March, Maia Kealoha was cast in the lead role as Lilo Pelekai.

 In April 2023, Billy Magnussen was cast as the voice of Agent Pleakley, and Sydney Agudong was cast as Nani Pelekai.
 Later that month, Kahiau Machado was cast as David Kawena, while Courtney B. Vance was cast as Cobra Bubbles, who fans initially believed was cut from the film's cast of characters.
 Tia Carrere and Amy Hill, who both voiced roles in the original film and its original sequel material such as Lilo & Stitch: The Series, were cast in new roles, with Sanders in final negotiations to reprise his voice role as Stitch.
 Sanders ultimately did five voice recording sessions late into production, with each session lasting about four hours.
 He explained in a February 2025 interview that his "Stitch voice" is difficult to maintain for such a long period each time.
+Vance revealed three months later near the film's release that he signed on to the role of Cobra Bubbles on behest of his children due to their fears of the aliens when they were younger.